Sexual Health Issues of Couples

 Regardless of what sexual health issue a couple is facing there are a variety of very basic techniques that can be used to find a resolution.

-1. Communication
+- Communication

 Each partner must be completely open and honest about their sexual needs and feelings.
 The key words here are "honesty" and "openness."
 The couple must be willing to be completely honest with themselves and one another about what they need and how the problem is impacting them.

 Going hand in hand with communication is "listening."
 You can't have one without the other.
 The key word here is "really" listening.
 Each partner needs to feel that they have been truly "heard" by the other partner.
-Each partner needs to allow the other to express themselves without blame or ridicule.
+Each partner needs to allow the other to express themselves without blame or ridicule. - Negotiation

 Try to understand one another and then compromise and negotiate terms to find a solution that is acceptable to both partners.
+For example:

 If the couple has trouble with communication, listening or reaching a compromise then talking it out with a qualified sex professional is often very helpful.
-Sometimes a couple needs help in developing sexual and communication skills, or could use a good dose of basic sex education to dispel some dysfunctional beliefs interfering in sexual satisfaction or interaction.
-The qualified sex professional can help with this as well.
+Sometimes a couple needs help in developing sexual and communication skills or could use a good dose of basic sex education to dispel some dysfunctional beliefs interfering in sexual satisfaction or interaction.
+A qualified sex professional can help with this as well.

 It's also important to note that some sexual health issues are more serious than others, such as in the case of sexual addiction, sexually transmitted diseases and sometimes menopause that may require seeking medical or psychological treatment.
 Basic communication and negotiation skills alone are not likely to resolve these adequately.